-- Centennial is a well-educated community, with almost 60% of residents have at least a Bachelor's degree
+- Centennial is a well-educated community, with almost 60% of residents having at least a Bachelor's degree

 - More than 80% of locals own their own homes

-- Centennial Airport is within easy reach for corporate charter or private flights
+- Centennial Airport is within easy reach for a corporate charter or private flights

 - Denver is 16 miles away and can usually be reached in under 30 minutes

-Centennial, CO is one of the larger suburban cities in the Denver metro area and it is one of the best places to live in the region.
-Centennial has plenty of interesting shops, malls, and other amenities, many of which will be in walking distance of your new home.
-The Streets shopping center at Southglenn is very popular, with lots of options for dining out and recreation as well as some unique boutiques.
+Centennial, CO, is one of the larger suburban cities in the Denver metro area, and it is one of the best places to live in the region.
+Centennial has plenty of interesting shops, malls, and other amenities, many of which will be within walking distance of your new home.
+The Streets shopping center at Southglenn is very popular, with lots of options for dining out and recreation, as well as some unique boutiques.
 Among the recreational facilities in Centennial are the play areas and amphitheater in Centennial Center Park, several excellent golf courses, and two ice arenas.

 The Centennial area has some beautiful open spaces with excellent hiking trails through the hills, gullies, and ravines.
 You can join the High Line Canal Trail, Willow Creek Trails, Big Dry Creek Trail, and Little Dry Creek Trails from Centennial, as well as many other popular walking routes.
 One issue to be aware of is that there are coyotes living in some of these open spaces, so you will need to take precautions if you are a pet owner.